NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 orthographicPositionalZoom: boolean
 ```

 When true, the orthographic camera position is offset backwards along the view direction so it does not clip into terrain.
-Default is true.

 ### .orthographicOffset